 Whether privacy and personal attention are important may depend on what you are being treated for.
 If you are dealing with a complex gynecological problem, for example, a “private practice” will provide you with the discretion and time needed to talk about your symptoms confidentially and work with your practitioner towards a solution.
 On the other hand if you have a sore elbow and privacy is not particularly important a group-style “community clinic” may be able to help you cheaply and effectively.

 You can sometimes get an idea of how vibrant a practice is by looking at their online presence and how they communicate.
-If they haven’t changed their website for several years and rarely update their social media that could be sign that the practice lacks enthusiasm (of course it might just mean that the practitioner is too busy to think about their website!).
-Here at YinOva we update our blog twice a week and both the YinOva Facebook page and Jill's own Facebook page get updated several times a day.
-We Tweet, Instagram, Pinterest and Jill has written two books on women’s health.
-We also appear regularly on TV, radio and in the press to talk about Chinese medicine.
+If they haven’t changed their website for several years and rarely update their social media that could be a sign that the practice lacks enthusiasm (of course it might just mean that the practitioner is too busy to think about their website!).
+Here at Yinova, we update our blog frequently and post often on our Instagram and Facebook.
+We also have a lively Pinterest and Jill has written two books on women’s health and one on energy medicine and healing.
+We also appear regularly on TV, radio, and in the press to talk about Chinese medicine.

 Why do we do all this?
 Because we love what we do and we want to share it with as many people as possible.
 So look for a practice that is committed to communicating and educating people.
 It shows that they care.